Luis Perez (American football): Arlington Renegades (first stint)

 On March 28, 2023, Perez was traded to the Arlington Renegades in exchange for linebacker Ryan Mueller.
 He led them to the XFL Championship Game, where they upset the DC Defenders 35–26 to win the league title.
 Perez re-signed with the Renegades on February 22, 2024.
 In 2024, Perez led the league in passing yards, touchdowns, passer rating, and completions.
 His contract was terminated on August 6, 2024.

 Los Angeles Chargers

 Perez signed with the Los Angeles Chargers on August 6, 2024.
-He was waived on August 27.
+He was waived by the Chargers on August 27.

-Arlington/Dallas Renegades (second stint)
+Arlington / Dallas Renegades (second stint)

-On January 2, 2025, Perez announced his intent to return to the Renegades.
+On January 2, 2025, Perez announced his intent to re-sign with the Renegades.
 He was officially re-signed on January 27.
-After spending the 2025 season as the starting quarterback ahead of Holton Ahlers and Lindsey Scott, both of whom retired in the offseason, Perez re-signed with the Renegades (who by then had reverted to their original brand as the Dallas Renegades) on October 9, 2025.
+During the 2025 season, Perez served as the team’s starting quarterback ahead of Holton Ahlers and Lindsey Scott.
+For the second consecutive year, he led the league in completions, attempts, and passing yards, while also posting the league’s highest completion percentage.
+Despite his individual success, the Renegades missed the postseason for the second straight season.
+Following the season, both Ahlers and Scott retired, and Perez re-signed with the Renegades—who had reverted to the Dallas Renegades name—on October 9.

+Perez lost the starting role to Austin Reed prior to the start of the 2026 season, with head coach Rick Neuheisel stating that he “wanted to see what we have in Reed,” while noting that Perez would still see substantial playing time.
+After four weeks on the active roster, Perez did not appear in a game and was subsequently traded.